Tag: sign

 Jeremiah 31:31–34; Psalm 51:1–12Psalm 119:9–16Hebrews 5:5–10; John 12:20–33

-One of the primary ways the church has understood this over the years is the of the in believers.
+One of the primary ways the has understood this over the years is the presence of the Holy Spirit in believers.
 That’s a good way of thinking.
 When we add the instructions, we may begin to see a problem.
-Based upon the words of , we could simplify the instructions (which makes sense in of the New Covenant) to God and love .
+Based upon the words of , we could simplify the instructions (which makes sense in of the New Covenant) to love God and love .

 • According to today’s passages (not just Jeremiah), what should a Christian display?